 GENERAL MEETINGS

-Surfing New Zealand Incorporated must hold an AGM once every year at such time, date and place as the Board determines but not more than 15 months after the last AGM.
+Surfing New Zealand Incorporated must hold an AGM once every year at such time, date and place as the Board determines but not more than six months after the balance date of Surfing New Zealand Incorporated and not more than 15 months after the last AGM.

 Any other General Meeting is a SGM.